 - D. One decorated two-layered real cake (8", 9" or 10" round or square) using three to five different types of tips in decorating.
 You must use the round, star, and leaf tips, but may also use other tips, if you choose.
 Spatula and brush striping and figure piping are optional.
 One fourth of the top of cake should be visible to show smooth base.
 Do not use flowers made on a flower nail or materials other than frosting.
-No fondant or royal icing may be used as icing or decorations on the cake.
+No fondant, gum paste, marzipan or royal icing may be used as icing or decorations on the cake.
 Only required tip work can be used in Unit 3.
 No non-edible decorations can be used in units 1-6. - E. Bottom Base Border required. - F. Side trim required on Exhibit Cake and on at least two practice cakes.
+Side trim is uniformly placed icing decoration.